Here's Why The Census Bureau May Be In Your Neighborhood Before The 2020 Count

 For the other addresses, the bureau agency has been using satellite images from the National Geospatial-Intelligence Agency, Department of Agriculture and DigitalGlobe, a private company, to check for new homes and other changes in neighborhoods from computer screens at the bureau's headquarters in Suitland, Md.

-By comparing bird's-eye view images from around 2010 with more current ones, the bureau has been verifying home addresses it's compiled from the U.S. Postal Service, as well as tribal, state and local governments.
+By comparing bird's-eye view images from around 2010 with more current ones, the bureau has been verifying home addresses it has compiled from the U.S. Postal Service, as well as tribal, state and local governments.

 It's a method that makes sense for rural areas where many single-family homes are difficult to reach in person, says Wenlin Liu, the chief economist for the state of Wyoming.